-- Risk Management Department: responsible for implementing all the risk management and control processes outlined for the B3 Clearinghouse and the B3 Foreign Exchange Clearinghouse. - 2.
-Governance and Integrated Management Department: responsible for identifying and assessing B3's corporate risks and carrying out independent assessments of the models utilized in the management of the central counterparty, credit and market risks; monitoring the structure of B3's internal controls; ensuring compliance with the applicable laws and regulations; and establishing business continuity plans and processes. - 3.
-Internal Audit Department: responsible for conducting independent, impartial and periodic assessments of the effectiveness of risk management and governance processes, as well as the appropriateness of internal controls and compliance with the rules and regulations underlying the operations of B3 and its affiliates and subsidiaries.
+1. Risk Management Department: responsible for implementing all the risk management and control processes outlined for the B3 Clearinghouse and the B3 Foreign Exchange Clearinghouse;

+2. Governance and Integrated Management Department: responsible for identifying and assessing B3's corporate risks and carrying out independent assessments of the models utilized in the management of the central counterparty, credit, and market risks, monitoring the structure of B3's internal controls, ensuring compliance with the applicable laws and regulations, and establishing business continuity and crisis management plans and processes;

+3. Audit Department: responsible for conducting independent, impartial, and periodic assessments of the effectiveness of risk management and governance processes, as well as the appropriateness of internal controls and compliance with the rules and regulations underlying the operations of B3 and its affiliates and subsidiaries;

-- 4. Audit Committee: responsible for supervising the activities of independent auditors and internal audit areas, internal controls and corporate risk management systems; it also monitors and reviews on an ongoing basis internal control and corporate risk management mechanisms. - 5.
-Central Counterparty (CCP) Risk Internal Technical Committee: as a supporting committee to B3's Executive Board, its responsibilities are defined in Key Consideration 2 of this Principle. - 6.
-Financial Department: responsible for evaluating and monitoring B3's compliance with the investment policy approved by the Board of Directors. - 7.
-Risk and Financial Committee (a supporting committee to B3's Board of Directors): responsible for monitoring and assessing, from a strategic and structural standpoint, the risks inherent in B3's activities; evaluating and suggesting strategies and guidelines for B3's risk management; and reassessing periodically the adequacy of B3's risk management strategy (Bylaws, Chapter IV Management, Section IV Ancillary administrative bodies, Subsection V Finance and Risk Committee). - 8.
-External Audit: responsible for providing an independent auditing of financial statements.
+4. Audit Committee: responsible for supervising the activities of independent auditors and internal audit areas, internal controls, and corporate risk management systems, it also monitors and reviews on an ongoing basis internal control and corporate risk management mechanisms;

+5. Central Counterparty (CCP) Risk Internal Committee: as a supporting committee to B3's Executive Board, its responsibilities are defined in Key Consideration 2 of this Principle;

+6. Financial Department: responsible for evaluating and monitoring B3's compliance with the Financial Investment Policy approved by the Board of Directors;

+7. Risk and Financial Committee (a supporting committee to B3's Board of Directors): responsible for monitoring and assessing, from a strategic and structural standpoint, the risks inherent in B3's activities, evaluating and suggesting strategies and guidelines for B3's risk management, and reassessing periodically the adequacy of B3's risk management strategy (Bylaws, article 52); and

+8. External Audit: responsible for providing an independent auditing of financial statements.